Federal Prosecution Externship: U.S. Attorney's Office for the Southern District of New York

 Students will be expected to work for at least 10 hours per week for 14 weeks.
 Each student will be assigned to work with one or more Assistant U.S. Attorneys and should anticipate assisting with all aspects of the prosecution of cases, including court proceedings, meetings with agents and victims and attending proffer sessions with cooperating witnesses.
 Students should also expect to perform research and writing on legal issues as part of the work at the U.S. Attorney’s Office and report on their weekly activities to the instructors.

-Please send an e-mail to Ms. Loughnane at [email protected] and Jillian Berman at [email protected] answering the following questions:
+- In addition, interested students should send an e-mail to Jillian Berman at [email protected]com answering the following questions:

-Why do you want to participate in this externship?
+Why are you interested in participating in this externship?
 Please list all criminal law and criminal procedure classes that you have taken (and when) or that you intend to take concurrently.
 Please also describe any work experiences, law school activities or other experiences that are relevant to this externship.

 Limit your response to no more than two pages and include a copy of your resume and transcript.
 Applications are due at 5pm on April 7, 2014.